mozilla/ichnaea/docs/metrics.rst

 ``items.inserted.cell_observations``, ``items.inserted.wifi_observations`` : counters

-    Count cell or wifi observations that are successfully normalized and integrated, not discarded due to rate limits or consistency errors.
+    Count cell or wifi observations that are successfully normalized, integrated and not discarded due to consistency errors.

 In addition to these global stats on the data processing pipeline, we also have a number of per API key stats for uploaded data.